A Note about Isotopy and Concordance of Positive Scalar Curvature Metrics on Compact Manifolds with Boundary: Setup and key definitions

-As we are about to see and discuss, the previous definition (albeit natural) is too rigid for certain purposes, and does not account for the natural interplay between scalar curvature and boundary mean curvature that is apparent since at least \cite{GL83} (cf. \cite{Gro18a, Gro18b}).
+As we are about to see and discuss, the previous definition (albeit natural) is too rigid for certain purposes, and does not account for the natural interplay between scalar curvature and boundary mean curvature that is apparent since at least \cite{GroLaw80-Spin} (cf.\ \cite{Gro18b, Gro18a}) and played a key role in \cite{CarLi19, CarLi21}.
 So, here is the amendment we wish to propose: